-Naomi Oreskes mentions that every time the world begins to act on the science of climate change, there is an attack from the climate change deniers to undermine it.
+Naomi Oreskes in "Merchants of Doubt" mentions that every time the world begins to act on the science of climate change, there is an attack from the climate change deniers to undermine it.

 For instance, in 1995, the IPCC comes out with its Second Assessment Report, and there is a massive attack on Ben Santer, who is the lead author of the key chapter.

 In 1997, before the run-up to the Kyoto negotiations, there was the Oregon petition, which did a lot of damage.

 In 2009, Climategate happened during the time of the Copenhagen Accord.

 Climate change deniers released stolen emails from climate scientists and took words out of context to make it seem like they were doing nefarious activities.